 Num.
-Partner Name Short Name Country
+Partner Name Short Name ountry

 1 (Coord.)
 IBM RESEARCH GMBH IBM СН

 2 POLITECNICO DI MILANO PDM IT

 3 UNIVERSITÀ DELLA SVIZZERA ITALIANA USI СН

-4 TECHNISCHE UNIVERSITAET DRESDEN TUD DE
+4 TECHNISCHE UNIVERSITAET DRESDEN DE

-5 Centro Internazionale in Monitoraggio Ambientale - Fondazione CIMA CIMA IT
+5 Centro Internazionale in Monitoraggio Ambientale CIMA Fondazione CIMA IT

-6 IT4Innovations, VSB - Technical University of Ostrava IT4I CZ
+6 IT4Innovations, VSB - Technical University of Qsurava IT4I CZ

 7 VIRTUAL OPEN SYSTEMS SAS VOS FR

 8 DUFERCO ENERGIA SPA DUF IT

 9 NUMTECH NUM FR

 10 SYGIC AS SYG SK

-Project Coordinator: Christoph Hagleitner - IBM Research - Zurich Research Laboratory
+Project Coordinator: Christoph Hagleitner Aresearch - Zurich Research Laboratory

-Scientific Coordinator: Christian Pilato - Politecnico di Milano
+Scientific Coordinator: Christian Pilato, Politecnico di Milano

-The technology disclosed herein may be protected by one or more patents, copyrights, trademarks and/or trade secrets owned by or licensed to EVEREST partners.
+The technology disclosed herein may be protected by one or more patents, copyrights, trademarks and/or trade secrets owned by or housed to EVEREST partners.
 The partners reserve all rights with respect to such technology and related materials.
-Any use of the protected technology and related material beyond the terms of the License without the prior written consent of EVEREST is prohibited.
+Any use of the protected technology and related material beyond the terms or the License without the prior written consent of EVEREST is prohibited.